Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

 \alex{In this work, we have highlighted both numerically and experimentally the elegant physics of complementary media in the context of guided elastic waves.
 Lamb waves are actually perfect candidates to observe negative refraction phenomena since, under certain conditions, thickness steps on a plate can generate a very efficient conversion between forward and backward Lamb modes.
 By designing complementary media as an arrangement of thickness steps over a plate, the ability of cloaking a part of the space or of trapping waves around some singular points has been demonstrated.
 Despite manufacturing imperfections, this is a first experimental proof-of-concept of complementary media for elastic waves.
 At last, a numerical study has paved the way towards a new route for the design of an elastic superlens.
 By combining negative refraction with the metalens concept, the evanescent field of a source can be transported in the far-field and recombined in an imaging plane by means of a negative refracting lens.
 However, two main issues remain to be solved before implementing experimentally such \al{an} elastic superlens: (\textit{i}) A more elaborated manufacturing strategy for sharply tailoring the metalens and the thickness steps ; (\textit{ii}) A better theoretical understanding and experimental harnessing of resonant surface modes that have been highlighted at each thickness step.
 From a more applied point-of-view, Lamb waves draw nowadays increasing attention for the design of new electro-acoustic devices in electrical engineering or acoustic sensors in MEMS technology.
 They are also commonly used for non-destructive testing in the aviation, automobile or nuclear power industries.
 For all these applications, the control of Lamb waves is essential.
 In that perspective, the ability to cancel their propagation in some parts of the space or to focus them at a deep sub-wavelength scale is of a great interest whether it be for imaging, sensing or filtering applications.}

-{ \textbf{Methods}} \\ { \textbf{\alex{Numerical simulations.}} \alex{Numerical simulations have been performed by means of the \alex{FDTD} Simsonic software~\cite{bossy2004three} to study the propagation of elastic waves across a duralumin plate of density $\rho=2795$ kg.m$^{-3}$, longitudinal wave \alex{speed} $c_L = 6400$ m.s$^{-1}$ and \alex{transverse wave velocity} $c_T = 3120$ m.s$^{-1}$.
-The plate dimension and mesh size are given in Tab.~\ref{table}.
+{ \textbf{Methods}} \\ { \textbf{\alex{Numerical simulations.}} \alex{Numerical simulations have been performed with the \alex{FDTD} Simsonic software~\cite{bossy2004three} to study the propagation of elastic waves across a duralumin plate of density $\rho=2795$ kg.m$^{-3}$, longitudinal \alex{wave velocity} $c_L = 6400$ m.s$^{-1}$ and \alex{transverse wave velocity} $c_T = 3120$ m.s$^{-1}$.
+The plate dimensions and mesh size are given in Tab.~\ref{table}.
 Perfectly matched layers (PML)s are applied at the edges of the plate in order to avoid spurious reflections. {

 }}

 \alex{Depending on the simulated device, the source is either point-like (\al{double} perfect corner, superlens) or linear (anti-object).
 It consists in a normal displacement source applied at the surface of the plate.
 The excitation function is a pulse of 3.3 MHz central frequency with -6 dB bandwidth of 100\%.
 The normal displacement of the induced wave-field is then recorded over $110~\mu$s at the surface of the plate with a spatial period $\delta = 0.2~ \text{mm}$. }\\